Use the Detections feature to create and manage rules, and view the alerts

 Let’s set up your detection engine

 If you see this message, a user with specific privileges must visit the Detections page before you can view detection rules and alerts.
-See Enable Detections for a list of all the requirements.
+See Enable and access detections for a list of all the requirements.

 Detection engine permissions required

-If you see this message, you do not have the required privileges to view the Detections page, and you should contact your Kibana administrator.
+If you see this message, you do not have the required privileges to view the Detections feature, and you should contact your Kibana administrator.